Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

     - His 1958 paper showed it was possible to use fire in CA forest management and warned about future problems if fuels were not reduced
         - His conclusions were very controversial at the time
         - His PhD students recall
             > "There was little opposition to him burning in grasslands and shrublands, but when he began burning experiments in ponderosa pine forests, active and open criticism of him and his work exploded.
-He was referred to as “Harry the Torch,” “Burn-Em-Up Biswell,” and other derisive names, and not always behind his back"
+He was referred to as "Harry the Torch," "Burn-Em-Up Biswell," and other derisive names, and not always behind his back"
         - No forestry faculty would work with Biswell.
             - UCB Forestry faculty voted to forbid him or his graduate students to work at Blodgett Forest
             - (Scott's Opinion:) At the very least, some UC Berkeley forestry faculty should have worked cooperatively with Biswell to further explore this topic
-    - In 1973, he was given the Berkeley Citation, awarded for his contribution to the University of California that “go beyond the call of duty and whose achievements exceed the standards of excellence in their fields.”
+    - In 1973, he was given the Berkeley Citation, awarded for his contribution to the University of California that "go beyond the call of duty and whose achievements exceed the standards of excellence in their fields."
         - He was the first UCB forestry professor to get this award

 # Early Foresters and Fire (10/6)

 - Some debate, but suppression wins in 1910s
     - However, one exception: Southern US continues to use fire
 - Pre WWII:
     - 1933: Civilian Conservation Corps labor (CCC) used to fight fires
         - Hired many people due to great depression
     - 1935: 10 AM (National) Policy: All fires should be out by 10AM the day after they're detected before conditions that would make fire more severe arise
 - During WWII
     - Firefighting resources (people, machines) tied up with the war
         - Consensus objectors put into fire fighting crews
         - Many were ridiculed but they fought the fire with little technology and overhead
     - Japanese sub fires shell near Santa Barbara